implse/Data_Structure_Python/README.md

 A Queue is a data structure used for storing data similar to Stack.

-The first element to be inserted is the first one Lo be deleted.
+The first element to be inserted is the first one to be deleted.
 First in First out (FIFO).

 Linked List implementation of a Queue.